gdt-dev/core/README.md

 * `fixtures`: (optional) list of strings indicating named fixtures that will be started before any of the tests in the file are run
-* `depends`: (optional) list of [`Dependency`][dependency] objects that describe a program or package that should be available in the host's `PATH` that the test scenario depends on.
+* `depends`: (optional) list of [`Dependency`][dependency] objects that describe a program binary that should be available in the host's `PATH` that the test scenario depends on.
-* `depends.name`: string name of the program or package the test scenario depends on.
+* `depends.name`: string name of the program the test scenario depends on.
 * `depends.when`: (optional) object describing any constraints/conditions that
   should apply to the evaluation of the dependency.
 * `depends.when.os`: (optional) string operating system. if set, the dependency is only checked for that OS.
+* `depends.version`: (optional) struct containing version constraint and selector instructions.
-* `depends.when.version`: (optional) string version constraint. if set, the program or package must be available on the host `PATH` and must satisfy the version constraint.
+* `depends.version.constraint`: optional string version constraint. if set, the program or package must be available on the host `PATH` and must satisfy the version constraint.
+* `depends.version.selector`: (optional) struct containing selector
+  instructions for gdt to determine the version of a dependent binary.
+* `depends.version.selector.args`: (optional) set of string arguments to call the dependency binary with in order to get the program's version information.
+  If empty, we default to []string{`-v`}.
+* `depends.version.selector.filter`: (optional) regular expression to run against the returned output from executing the dependency binary with the `selector.args` arguments.
+If empty, we use a loose semver matching regex.
 * `skip-if`: (optional) list of [`Spec`][basespec] specializations that will be evaluated *before* running any test in the scenario.
 If any of these conditions evaluates successfully, the test scenario will be skipped.